matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 At the time of writing, we support Solidity and Vyper.
 :::

-The toolchain roughly consists of the following parts:
+The toolchain consists of the following:

 1. High-level source code compilers (`solc` and `vyper`)
 2. IR compilers, or LLVM front-ends (`zksolc` and `zkvyper`)